PCC Logo

 Who we are

-Peebles and District Community Council (PCC) is governed by the Scottish Borders Council (SBC) Scheme for Community Councils.
+Peebles and District Community Council (PCC) is governed by the Scottish Borders Council (SBC) Scheme for Community Councils (see boundary maps).
+Read our constitution and standing orders.

 We are local people with an interest in our community.
 Our 18 members may serve for up to 3 years before standing for re-election.
 We regularly co-opt members for their skills and to fill vacancies.